Jatz/PeopleCodeTools/README.md

 This tool will extract and format the call stack from a PeopleSoft trace file with a 4044 PeopleCode trace.

 This tool ONLY applies to PeopleSoft Trace Files that have a PeopleCode trace value of 4044.
-Trace files that haven't been generated with the 4044 trace flags will not produce enough information for the tool to format the call stack.
+Trace files that haven't been generated using the 4044 trace flags will not produce enough information for the tool to format the call stack.
 To use the tool, open a .tracesql file in Sublime Text and then run the "PeopleCode Tools: Extract PeopleCode Call Stack" command from the command palette.